 Repeat your experiment as many times as needed to make sure that you have the most accurate result.

-Two models available, made by two different manufacturers.
-The difference is in the size or location of the wax cavity.
-Both work well.
+There are three models available, made by different manufacturers.
+The difference is in the size or location of the wax cavity and the design of the hub.